jinghuazhao/INF/docs/rsid/README.md

 The overlap with SomaLogic panel is characterised with [Olink.R](../doc/Olink.R) which also gives a Venn diagram.

-## Generation of summary statistics

-This is implemented with `gwasvcf.sh` and `gwas2vcf.sb` which includes some operations on VCF files.
-However, we found there is loss of information if enforcing use of RSid.

----

 ## Auxiliary files

 File | Description